3 Stocks We're Never Selling

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Take-Two Interactive wasn't one of them!
+David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Alphabet (A shares) wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Dan Caplinger owns shares of Priceline Group.
-Jason Hall owns shares of Activision Blizzard and Markel.
-Keith Noonan owns shares of Activision Blizzard and Take-Two Interactive.
-The Motley Fool owns shares of and recommends Activision Blizzard, Markel, Priceline Group, and Take-Two Interactive.
-The Motley Fool recommends Electronic Arts.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
+Anders Bylund owns shares of Alphabet (A shares).
+Brian Feroldi owns shares of Alphabet (A shares), Alphabet (C shares), and MarketAxess Holdings.
+Matt DiLallo owns shares of Brookfield Property Partners.
+The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), and MarketAxess Holdings.
 The Motley Fool has a disclosure policy.